About Community Pharmacy South Central

 The GPhC register is available to search on-line (see below).

-Community Pharmacists and their teams use their clinical knowledge to support patients with acute (immediate) or chronic (long- term) conditions and are increasingly playing an important role as an integrated member of the primary health care team (alongside GP’s, Dentists and Opticians).
+Community Pharmacists and their teams use their clinical knowledge to support patients with acute (immediate) or chronic (long- term) conditions and are increasingly playing an important role as an integrated member of the primary health care team (alongside GP’s, Dentists and Opticians), as well as having a closer relationship with secondary care providers (Hospitals).

-Most community pharmacies provide NHS Pharmaceutical Services and work under a contractual framework agreed with NHS England.
-The services provided range from supply of prescription only medicines against a prescription to the provision of services such as Medicines Use Reviews, the New Medicines Service, Influenza vaccinations, Urgent Medicine Supply etc.
+Most community pharmacies provide NHS Pharmaceutical Services and work under a contract agreed with NHS England.
+The services provided range from supply of prescription only medicines against a prescription to the provision of services such as New Medicines Service, Influenza vaccinations, Community Pharmacy Consultation Service etc.

-More information on the types of NHS services is available on the NHS Choices web site here
+More information on the types of NHS services is available on the NHS web site here:

 In the UK, over sixty percent of community pharmacies are run by large national and internationally operated businesses while the remainder are independently owned local pharmacies.
 Irrespective of size, all will operate within the standards for premises and of professional conduct required by the pharmacy regulatory body.

-Community pharmacies may also be asked to provide professional services by other commissioners such as Clinical Commissioning Groups, CCGs (e.g. minor ailment services) and Public Health Departments of Local Authorities (e.g. smoking cessation, emergency hormonal contraception, weight management).
+Community pharmacies may also be asked to provide professional services by other commissioners such as Integrated Care Systems, ICSs (e.g. minor ailment services) and Public Health Departments of Local Authorities (e.g. smoking cessation, emergency contraception).

 They may also provide several private professional services such as the dispensing of private prescriptions, Travel Health, Healthy Lifestyle, Hair Retention, Erectile Dysfunction etc.

-It is not unusual for a community pharmacy to provide services which are not remunerated by the NHS or paid for directly by the patient (such as home delivery services) and the availability of such services will vary locally.
+It is not unusual for a community pharmacy to provide services which are not remunerated by the NHS which are paid for directly by the patient (such as home delivery services) and the availability of such services will vary locally.

 Every pharmacy providing NHS pharmaceutical services must provide certain ‘Essential Services’, such as repeat dispensing or the disposal of unwanted medicines, but may choose to provide other services in addition.
 It is always best to check first with the pharmacy you intend to use exactly what services they can offer.

-The NHS Choices web site is a good place to start.
-There you will also find more information about the services offered and details about the cost of prescriptions, who must pay a contribution (levy) towards the cost and who is exempt from this tax.
+The NHS web site is a good place to start.
+There you will also find more information about the services offered and details about the cost of prescriptions, who must pay a contribution (levy) towards the cost and who is exempt from this charge.